 Color Balance (Color Temperature)

 This setting determines the color tones of the image.
 Here you need to turn off the automatic white balance mode.
-Then choose a mode (cloud or sun) that matches the surrounding sunshine.
+Then choose a method (cloud or sun) that matches the surrounding sunshine.
 With an SLR, you will be able to capture the images of the digital photo in RAW format.
-This will allow you to change the white balance and make it homogenous during digital development.
+It will allow you to change the white balance and make it homogenous during digital development.

 Step 4: The Shooting

 Before you begin, choose a vertical orientation (portrait).
-This will make it easier to stitch the photos together.
+It will make it easier to stitch the photos together.
 Also, favor calm and non-windy weather (to avoid blur effects).

-Once everything is in position, you can start taking.
+Once everything is in position, you can start taking photos.
 To do this, shoot and then gradually move the reflex in one direction (from right to left or from left to right).
-With each capture, you must be careful to overlay each new image 25-30% of the previous one.
+You must be careful to overlay each new image 25-30% of the previous one with each capture.
 To help you get your bearings: use the reflex grids or a landmark on the scene (tree, house, etc.).

 Step 5: Assemble the Pictures

 This part is the most complex.
-If you've followed the previous steps exactly, it should be easy.
+If you’ve followed the previous steps exactly, it should be easy.
 This task requires dedicated software (especially for RAW formats).
-You can find all kinds of them, some are free (Microsoft Ice, Hugin, etc.), others pay (Autopano, ImageAssembler, etc.).
+You can find all kinds of them; some are free, others paid.
 In principle, here is the procedure for attaching them to the software: